 Fragrances that set out to sell and appeal to their targets with trendy notes may smell similar.
 Their perfumers might have little say on how they should smell because such fragrances, more often than not, follow strict marketing directives.
 But these perfumes are not necessarily without merits, either.

 First, having undergone market tests and with consumers’ thoughts in mind, these perfumes are at least wearable and pleasing to many.
 Moreover, although they are focused on the trendy elements, they can still have some of their personalities.
 One can look at perfumes that embrace the masculine trend of ambery-woody and aromatic fougères to find some good examples.
-Bleu de Chanel (2010), for instance, may already contain such notes, but it also incorporates durable ozonic freshness and warm nutmeg to convey the association with fresh and spicy aftershaves.
+Bleu de Chanel (2010), for instance, may already contain such notes, but it also incorporates a peppery incense-y note next to its citrus and woods to convey the association with fresh and spicy aftershaves.
 It strength lies in such effective embellishments.
-1 Million (Paco Rabanne, 2008), on the other hand, challenges the classical fougère; it opts for the novel freshness of mint and mandarin, the opulence of rose absolute, and the sweet spiciness of cinnamon bark, instead of bergamot, geranium, clove, and nutmeg.
+1 Million (Paco Rabanne, 2008), on the other hand, challenges the classical fougère; it opts for the novel freshness of mint and mandarin, the opulence of rose, and the sweetness of cinnamon bark, instead of bergamot, geranium, clove, and nutmeg.
 The flamboyant defiance of 1 Million has even spawned a new masculine trend.
 These perfumes have proved that, despite riding on the same bandwagon of popular elements, they can still be creative.

 Similarly, the aromatic woody-ambery fougère does not make Sauvage (Dior, 2015) by perfumer François Demachy any less worthy of purchase.
 If anything, they make for a wearable and familiar genre.
 But its problem lies in the lack of personality.